 Before submitting a manuscript to Liberty University Press for consideration, please format your manuscript using our sample interior and fill out an author proposal.
+All authors are responsible for the factual correctness and formatting of the manuscript, notes, and citations.
+Carefully follow citation guidelines established by the style guide used most frequently in your field (examples: APA, MLA, Turabian).
 Email your manuscript and author proposal to firstname.lastname@example.org.
 Once we receive your manuscript, it will be reviewed by our production team to see if it meets Liberty University Press quality and content standards.
 From there, we research the market to see if there is an audience for your book.
 After passing the production team review and market research criteria, an acceptance or rejection letter will be sent to you.
 If accepted, the letter will come with a contract.This process typically takes several months.

 For the most up-to-date and accurate information regarding copyright laws and guidelines, visit the U.S. government’s official copyright website.